Official: More transparency needed for Cyprus judiciary

-NICOSIA, Cyprus (AP) — A European anti-corruption body is urging Cyprus’ judges to draw up a detailed code of conduct that spells out specific rules on key issues like when they should recuse themselves in order to avoid perceptions of bias or conflict of interest.
+NICOSIA, Cyprus (AP) — Cyprus’ judges need to draw up a detailed code of conduct that spells out rules on key issues, including when they should recuse themselves in order to avoid any perceptions of bias or conflict of interest, a top European anti-corruption official said Friday.

-Martin Mrcela, chief of the Council of Europe’s Group of States against Corruption, also urged more transparency in judges’ appointments based on publicly available criteria.
+Martin Mrcela, chief of the Council of Europe’s Group of States against Corruption (GRECO) said the code should be “enforceable” and cover in detail areas such as gifts, third-party contacts and handling of confidential information.

-Mrcela says a body overseeing judges’ appointments should be more inclusive so that it doesn’t reflect the Supreme Court’s composition.
-Career-long ethics and corruption prevention training for judges should also be enacted.
+He said GRECO will examine a guide of conduct Cyprus’ Supreme Court unveiled last month, but repeated that his group isn’t looking for a general statement of principles.

-The recommendations made Friday came after Cyprus’ attorney general suggested that judges’ links to a law firm that handled cases involving the country’s biggest bank created the impression of skewed rulings.
+“This is about credibility and trust,” Mrcela told a news conference at the end of a two-day evaluation.
+“The standard says the judge must be impartial and not only impartial but also independent and seen as such.”

 Most Read Nation & World Stories